antoniocapelo/antoniocapelo.github.com/_posts/2013-07-28-lets-start-this.md

 ---
 title: Lets start this
 layout: post
-summary: I just can't start a blog and not post immediatly.
+summary: I just can't re-start a blog and not post immediatly.
 So here we go...
 image: "/img/photos/eu+jeitosa.jpg"
 categories: "jekyll"
 ---

-I just can't start a blog and not post immediatly.
+I just can't re-start a blog and not post immediatly.
 So here we go...
 (Currently listening to <a href="http://open.spotify.com/track/4Ypxolb6A0oCPe9NqhFYdV">Mos Def - The Panties</a> so pardon me if I get too mellow :P )

 It was yesterday that I decided to stop blogging on the WP platform.
 My previous blog, which has a couple of years, survived one hosting transfer, two or three customized themes and gave me all the joys a blog should give.
 But I was feeling that the need of something new, where I could experiment more, without having to learn all the inner mechanics of Wordpress (I really don't have the time right now, too much stuff on my 'to learn' queue).
 I also have read about <a href="http://jekyllrb.com/" title="Jekyll site">Jekyll</a> and it made me curious by its simplicity + flexibility.
 Well, and the idea to post from the terminal is very cool.
 I admit.